common-workflow-language/user_guide/src/faq.md

 outputs: []
 ```

-## Model a "one-or-the-other" parameter
+## Model a "one-or-the-other" Parameter

 Below is an example showing how
 to specify different strings to be added to a command line,